Home

 Most newer models, especially those with computerized innards, require specialized tools to remove the cover properly and these tools don't usually come with your machine.

-The following 3 minute video shows what a machine looks like with its cover removed.
-Watch to see exactly how a stitch is formed without any manufacturer's razzle-dazzle.
+This video shows exactly how a stitch is formed without any manufacturer's razzle-dazzle.
+A well-spent 27 seconds!

 Apply what you know...